 Dogs used for breeding should be scored under an accredited hip and elbow scheme.
 The AVA (Australian Veterinary Association) and the BVA (British Veterinary Association) schemes use X-rays of the hip joints which are evaluated by accredited scorers.
 The scoring is done by assessing nine different aspects of the hip X-ray.
 Each aspect except for one is scored between 0 and 6.

 Hip scores range from 0:0 (0) to the highest score possible 53:53 (106).
 A lower score means better hips.
-Each hip joint is given a score between 0 and 53 and a total score is reported A dog with two perfect hips has a score of 0:0 (0).
+Each hip joint is given a score between 0 and 53 and a total score is reported.

 The hip score of a dog should only be a part of his assessment.
 A good hip score means that the dog has good hip structure.
 It says nothing about his value to the breed.
 Many other factors including temperament and conformation must also be evaluated when deciding the breed worth of any dog.